usetania/tania-core/README.md

     - https://golang.github.io/dep/docs/installation.html
     - https://gist.github.com/subfuzion/12342599e26f5094e4e2d08e9d4ad50d
 2. Clone the repo using `git clone https://github.com/Tanibox/tania-core.git`
-3. Checkout the current stable version by using `git checkout tags/1.6.0 -b v1.6.0`
+3. Checkout the current stable version by using `git checkout tags/1.7.0 -b v1.7.0`
-4. From the project root, call `dep ensure` to install the Go dependencies
+4. From the project root, call `go get` to install the Go dependencies.
-    - If you have an issue with `dep ensure`, you can call `go get` instead.
 5. Create a new file `conf.json` using the values from the `conf.json.example` and set it with your own values.
-6. Issue `npm install` to install VueJS dependencies.
+6. Issue `npm install` to install Vue.js dependencies.
-7. To build the VueJS, just run `npm run dev` for development purpose or `npm run prod` for production purpose.
+7. To build the Vue.js, just run `npm run dev` for development purpose or `npm run prod` for production purpose.
-8. Setup SQLite:
-    - Edit `SqlitePath` in `conf.json` to your sqlite DB file path (ex: /Users/user/Programs/sqlite/tania.db)
-    - Create an empty file with the exact filename and path that match the `SqlitePath` config.
-9. Compile the source code with `go build`.
+8. Compile the source code with `go build`.
 It will produces `tania-core.exe` (on Windows) or `tania-core` (on Linux and OSX.)
-10. Run the program from Terminal by issuing `./tania-core`, or from Windows Command Prompt by issuing `.\tania-core.exe`.
+9. Run the program from Terminal by issuing `./tania-core`, or from Windows Command Prompt by issuing `.\tania-core.exe`.
-11. The default username and password are `tania / tania`.
+10. The default username and password are `tania / tania`.

 ### Database Engine